What are electrical tools?

 How do I know what electrical tools I need?

 In order to know the tool required for a project, you first need to define the task to be completed.
 All our electrical tools can be divided into one of four categories based around the tasks they handle.
 These categories can then be broken down into further sub-categories but let’s not get ahead of ourselves.
 These are the tools every electrician should have.
 Cut/strip tools are designed to effectively and efficiently handle wire and cable.
 Some are designed just to cleanly cut the wire or cable without damaging the conductors.
-Other are made specifically to remove the outer insulation giving you access to the internal conductors.
-Other still are built to do both.
+Others are made specifically to remove the outer insulation giving you access to the internal conductors.
+Others still are built to do both.
 We even carry Klein electrical tools designed for specific purposes.
 We will take a closer look at all these later on.
 Crimp tools are built to give the optimal crimp.
+When working with crimp connectors or other types of electrical wire connectors, use the proper tool.
 They are usually made with a specific terminal or set of terminals in mind.
 Each type of connector needs an exact amount of pressure to get the perfect crimp.
 Too much and you damage the terminal and conductor.
 Too little and the connection is too weak.
 That is why it is important to get the correct crimper for the job.
 Specialty tools are designed for highly specific tasks, these can include things like clamp meters, multimeters, circuit testers, fish tape, and other highly specified items.
 Basically, if it isn’t an easily defined tool and has a specific use, it’s a specialty tool.
 Accessories are things that enhance the functionality or life of a tool or product.
 These are things that will add to an existing tool giving it more abilities and in turn more usefulness.
 Accessories are something people tend to make the mistake of overlooking.
 Don’t make that mistake.
-If you can improve the quality of your tool or it’s output, then you should.
+If you can improve the quality of your electrical tools or their output, then you should.

 What type of cutter or stripper do I want to use?